-A CIIA agreement is a legal contract that gives an employer certain rights to inventions (all work produced with company resources, on company time, and for the company) created by an employee during their employment.
-This agreement requires the employee to disclose inventions to the employer as well as “assign” ownership rights to the invention.
+A CIIA agreement is a legal contract that gives an employer certain rights to inventions (all work produced with company resources, on company time, and for the company) created by employees during their employment.
+This agreement requires the employee to disclose inventions to the employer and “assign” ownership rights to the invention.
 The document will also state that the employee must assist the employer in obtaining a patent on the invention, when applicable.

 You will want to use a CIIA agreement if: